phildionne/golden-bootstrap/readme.md

 ---

 ## Fluid
 Keep your regular fluid grid scaffolding.
-To divide any .span* by the golden ratio, simply nest .golden-small and .golden-large under a .row-fluid.
+To divide any `.span*` by the golden ratio, simply nest `.golden-small` and `.golden-large` under a `.row-fluid`.

 ```html
 <div class="row-fluid">